-According to Inman, the money at stake could easily run into the billions of dollars.
+The money at stake could easily run into the billions of dollars.
 'There was $2.2-billion worth of product sold within the window to the plaintiffs at issue, but that doesn't cover the real damage here,' she said.
 'If the pipe will not last as long as it is reputed to last, our clients are gonna have to replace it much sooner, and the replacement cost is much larger.'"

 - "Jury Finds Pipe Maker Defrauded Governments" - New York Times:

 'JM sold billions of this pipe over those 10 years.
 'It is enormously disruptive and terribly expensive to replace these pipes.'"